 Examples of CNC machined electronic parts

-The Apple MacBook and its various models (MacBook Pro, MacBook Air) is one of the most recognizable consumer electronics products in the world, and its durable aluminum body is made using CNC milling technology.
+The Apple MacBook and its various models (MacBook Pro, MacBook Air) is one of the most recognizable consumer electronics products in the world, and its durable aluminum body is made using CNC milling.

 The manufacture of semiconductors is arguably the backbone of the electronics industry, with the MOSFET (metal-oxide-semiconductor field-effect transistor, or MOS transistor) being the most widely manufactured device in human history.